revilowaldow/BITC/Sessions/2023/06 18 - Session 4.md

 Box of assorted fine tools

-Sucessfully leave the mine,
+Successfully leave the mine,

-Leave potion of healing with note of thanks
+Leave potion of healing with note of thanks in exit chamber